Rishta Likhenge Hum Naya: Premise

 It follows the life of a 30-year-old girl Diya, who sacrificed 12 years of her life by fulfilling a dying man's wish on his deathbed by becoming the caretaker of his heir and son, Ratan Maan Singh.
 She shares no relationship with Ratan or his family and there is no greed which drives her to do this.
 Set against the royal canvas of Rajasthan, the show challenges the conventional perception of men being the protector of women.
 Ratan is constantly being targeted by attackers, and it is up to Diya to find the person behind the attacks who might as well be part of the family.
-The show is about Diya, a 30-year-old Rajput woman of the Kshatrani caste who gave up 12 years of her life to protect Ratan, a 21-year-old heir to the Rajput throne who lives in London after his parents' death in an accident and returns to Surajgarh to become the king.
+The show is about Diya, a 30-year-old woman who gave up 12 years of her life to protect Ratan, a 21-year-old heir to the throne who lives in London after his parents' death in an accident and returns to Surajgarh to become the king.